Computer hardware missing from aircraft carrier; SIT launches | Devdiscourse

-Computer hardware missing from aircraft carrier; SIT launches probe (Eds: adding CSL spokesperson's quotes) Kochi, Sept 18 (PTI): Some computer hardware has gone missing from the country's first indigenous aircraft carrier being built in the Cochin Shipyard Ltd (CSL) here and an SIT has launched a probe into the matter, police said.
-The Special Investigation Team (SIT) launched the probe on a complaint regarding the missing hardware, even as the City Police Commissioner is monitoring the investigation.
+Computer hardware missing from aircraft carrier; SIT launches probe (Eds: adding CSL spokesperson's quotes) Kochi, Sept 18 (PTI): Some computer hardware has gone missing from the country's first indigenous aircraft carrier being built in the Cochin Shipyard Ltd (CSL) here and a Special Investigation Team has launched a probe into the matter, police said.
+The SIT launched the probe on a complaint regarding the missing hardware, even as the City Police Commissioner is monitoring the investigation.

 The CSL, however, said the theft has "no strategic implication".
 "Although reported missing from the carrier, the hardware does not form part of the equipment of the vessel," they said.